spacez320/dart-rest/README.md

       HttpRest rest = new HttpRest(routes);
 ```

-- Secondly; creating the server and adding the resolve action.
+- Thirdly; creating the server and adding the resolve action.

 ```dart
       HttpServer.bind('0.0.0.0', 8000),then((server) {